svinnapolean/business-requirement-extractor/README.md

 **Business Rule Extraction**:

 ```
-Analyze this COBOL code and extract:
+Analyze this legacy program code and extract:
 1. Business rules and validation logic
 2. Data flow and transformations
 3. Integration points and dependencies